-dry and dusty climates), if you have pets and the age of your system and equipment.
-If you have pets in the house, you should consider changing the filter every 60 days or 2 months, and for households with multiple pets or people with allergies or respiratory conditions, we recommend changing the filter every 20 to 45 days.
+This may vary depending on the location of your home, if you have pets and the age of your system and equipment.
+If you have pets in the house, you should consider changing the filter every 60 days or 2 months.
+For households with multiple pets or people with allergies or respiratory conditions, we recommend changing the filter every 20 to 45 days.
 Vacation homes or vacant homes that don't have much use can usually wait to change filters every 9-12 months.
-The general consensus is that the more you use your home, the more you need to change the air filter.